Pyrography Troubleshooting Guide

 • Try different angles of the pen too.
 Experiment which one feels most comfortable.

-• You can also try using different nibs too.
-Ones with a sharp edge can often be easier to makes lines with.
+• You can try using different nibs.
+Ones with a sharp edge can often be easier to make lines with.
 A curved sharp edge is also very different than a straight sharp edge...

 • Consider using a stencil or guide to help keep lines smooth and consistent.
 A metal ruler for example could work great to keep a long straight line looking straight.